mike632t/x11-calc/README.md

 '0' - '9', '+'. '-'. '*'. '/' and 'Enter' should do what you expect them to
 (when using numeric key pad you need to use numlock as usual).

-'Esc' or 'Backspace' is 'Clx', 'c' is CHS, 'e' is 'EEX' and on programmable models 'Space' corresponds to 'SST'.

-'A' - 'E' correspond to the function keys where they exist.

 'f' and where applicable 'g' and 'h' correspond to the shift keys.

-On financial models 'n' and 'i' correspond to the matching functions.
+'Esc' or 'Backspace' corresponds to 'Clx', 'c' to CHS, 'e' to 'EEX', and on financial models 'n' and 'i' correspond to 'n' and 'i' if not shifted.

+On programmable models 'A' - 'E' correspond to the function keys where they exist and 'Space' to 'SST' if not shifted

 'Ctrl-Z'  Quits,  and  'Ctrl-C' does a reset.
 For models  with  continuous memory 'Ctrl-Z' saves the current register contents, and 'Ctrl-C'  restores